 1) an emergency shelter

 If you’re out on a single or multi-night, backpacking adventure, you’ve got this one covered (pun intended).
-In your backpack are a tent, a sleeping pad, and a sleeping bag.
-A pleasant way to spend a night under the stars.
+In your backpack, you have a tent, a sleeping pad, and a sleeping bag.
+A pleasant way to spend a comfortable night under the stars.

-If you’re out on a day-hike, hunting, fishing, gold panning, or bird-watching, you are not carrying a tent and sleeping bag.
+If you’re out on a day-hike, however, you may not be as well prepared. hunting, fishing, gold panning, or bird-watching, you are not carrying a tent and sleeping bag.
 What happens if you break an ankle, get stuck in the dark, or can’t find your way back to your vehicle?

 Do you have the tools and the skills to spend the night where you are?

 I carry a 3-meter x 3-meter plastic tarp, or piece of heavy construction 6mil poly, some rope, a knife, and a small folding saw to build my emergency shelter.